Matsiya/cordova-android-share/README.md

 ## Thanks

-This plugin ispired of others code :
+This plugin is inspired of other plugins :

 Android : https://github.com/phonegap/phonegap-plugins/tree/master/Android/Share